WooChan-Noh/ImagineX/README.md

 You can always use screenshots, but the character turning around only works in third-person mode.
 + `HandRayControll.cs`
 using the Oculus SDK, set up a Ray with the controller's location as the origin.
-Controll Ray is rendered or not, color change, and the tag of the interacted object.
+This script controll what ray is rendered or not, color change, and the tag of the interacted object.
-Tags are included to prevent errors.
+Tags are prevent errors.
 + `CharacterManager.cs`
 Rendering the character and has Transform information to change the position of the camera and character object.
 + `CharacterControll.cs`